devikaa-13/greenhouse-prediction-system/README.md

-# greenhouse-prediction-system
-# Crop Climate Feasibility & Management Outlook
+# Greenhouse Intelligence System: Crop Climate Feasibility & Management Outlook

-## 📖 Overview
+##  About the System - Brief Introduction

 Greenhouse Intelligence is a Streamlit web application designed to assist users in assessing the climate feasibility for various crops and providing near-future temperature predictions with management suggestions.
 Users can select a crop, input recent temperature trends, and the application will leverage a Gated Recurrent Unit (GRU) model to predict the next period's temperature.
 Based on this prediction, it offers insights into climate suitability and recommends potential actuator settings for greenhouse management.

-## ✨ Features
+##  Features

 * **Interactive Crop Selection:** Users can visually select from a range of available crops.
 * **Temperature Trend Input:** Allows input of the last 6 temperature readings to establish a trend.
 * **GRU-Powered Prediction:** Utilizes a pre-trained TensorFlow/Keras GRU model to forecast the next temperature period.
 * **Climate Feasibility Assessment:** Compares the predicted temperature against the ideal range for the selected crop.
-* **Actuator Suggestions:** Recommends settings for fan, watering pump, and water pump actuators based on the prediction.
+* **Actuator Suggestions:** Recommends settings for fan, watering pump, and water pump actuators based on the predicted temperature.
 * **Custom User Interface:** Features a custom background image, styled crop selection cards, and themed alert boxes for an enhanced user experience.
-* **Dynamic Theming:** Uses Streamlit's native theming via a `config.toml` file for core UI elements.

-## 🛠️ Technologies Used
+##  Technologies Used

 * **Python 3.x**
 * **Streamlit:** For building the interactive web application.